pritpalcodes/Assignment/Readme.md

-# Coding Assessment L-2 Code Submission by Aryan Gupta
+# Coding Assessment L-2 Code Submission by Pritpal Singh

-This project is hosted here: https://aryangupta-project-marmeto.netlify.app/
+This project is hosted here:

 ## Getting Started